 The fiery Fenix is already peeking from the land’s edge by the time I cross the grumpy gate again.
 I shed my dusty armor, and head into the waterfall to wash away the sweat.

 I let the little demon rest, not before making sure he writes down today’s route on the leather-bound annals of my morning quests.

-I sit down to before a well deserved breakfast, enjoying the smell of freshly brewed coffee that fills the cave.
+I sit down to before a well deserved breakfast, enjoying the smell of freshly brewed coffee that fills the magic cave.
 It’s going to be a good day.